 A priori, the setting of bundles on the wagons poses no difficulty.
-The delicate point is to set lashing — if possible in a realistic manner.
+The delicate point is to set lashing — realistically if possible.
 In reality, these lashings are attached to rings arranged around the wagon.
 It is rare to have functional rings at 1:87 scale.
-So it will be necessary to find a trick to imitate the actual device.
+So, it will be necessary to find a trick to imitate the actual device.

-At first I thought I would find a removable solution, but I gave it up because of bad behavior.
+At the beginning I thought I would find a removable solution, but I gave it up because of bad behaviour.

 In order to imitate lashing belts, very thin and narrow strips (of about 0.5 mm) are needed.
 They must also be taut.
 This last point is difficult to obtain with non-elastic materials.
 Then I thought of the elastic thread E Z Line (pronounced Easy Line), which I bought at Apogée Vapeur to “wire” my Griffet crane.
 For this one, I was disappointed, because I imagined that this thread was round, whereas it is actually flat.
 But for the lashing belts, it’s perfect!

 Here again, to ensure the load alignment on the wagons, and also to facilitate the setting, I made a template.
 It is a cradle that will receive the bundles, and then the wagon upside down.

 This template consists of a 10 mm plywood base with extruded polystyrene cradles fitted with V-notches that will receive the pipes without damaging the paint.
 The spacing of cradles must be such that it does not interfere with the passage of the lashing belts.

 To facilitate assembly, the bogies are removed.
 The ranchers are placed in the road position.
 The bundles, with their planks coated with a little Kristal Klear glue, are placed on the floor, centred by means of extruded polystyrene 3 mm wide blocks arranged along the ranchers.
 After drying and removing the XPS wedges, the assembly is turned over on the template and held by rubber bands.